The irreducible mass and the horizon area of LIGO's black holes: Abstract

 \section{Abstract}

 The mass of a Kerr black hole can be separated into irreducible and rotational components ---the former is a lower limit to the energy that cannot be possibly extracted from the event horizon and is related to its area.
 Here we compute the irreducible masses of the stellar-mass black holes observed by gravitational-wave interferometers LIGO and Virgo.
 Using single-event data, we present a re-parametrization of the posterior distribution that explicitly highlights the irreducible and rotational contributions to the total energy.
-We exploit the area law to rank the black-hole mergers observed to date according to their irreversibility.
+We exploit the area law to rank the black-hole mergers observed to date according to their irreversibility, thus providing a guide to selecting events for targeted tests of General Relativity.
 Using population fits, we compute the rate by which the total area of black-hole horizons increases due to the observable mergers.